Ferrari F154 Twin-Turbo V8: Reliability & Known Issue Guide

 Summary

-The Ferrari F154 V8 is the most robust engine architecture to ever come out of Maranello.
+The Ferrari F154 V8 is the most reliable engine architecture to ever come out of Maranello.
 It completely avoids the catastrophic bearing failures that plague BMW M cars and the oil separator nightmares of Mercedes AMG engines.

 Keep Reading